SSasindu/driver-parameter-recorder/README.md

 ## Features

 -  GPS tracking with timestamp
--  Real-time speed, acceleration, and pedal monitoring
+-  Real-time speed and acceleration monitoring
 -  Data fusion (GPS + accelerometer) for accurate speed calculation
 -  SD card logging with time-stamped entries
--  Optional GSM support for wireless log transmission
+-  Upload SD card data to cloud and analyze them in the cloud
+-  Show the driver records according to cloud data using a web app
 -  Modular code structure for easy component expansion

 ---